NALTP/Rules/README.md

       - (i) Each captain will be asked to submit up to 5 map nominations to be voted into the map rotation.
       - (ii) Remixed maps, updated maps, and any other minor adjustments will be treated as separate nominations.
     - (c) Community maps:
-      - (i) There will be no community maps in Season 28.
+      - (i) There will be no community maps in Season 29.

 #### Section B - Map Voting and Selection
-  - (1) Majors, Minors, and Novice leagues:
+  - (1) Community selected maps:
     - (a) The first round of map voting will conclude no less than 48 hours before the draft.
       - (i) Captains will receive a ballot with every nomination and will vote yea or nay on each submission.
 All maps with 50% or less approval will be removed from the pool.
     - (b) The second round of map voting will conclude no later than the start of the draft.